sigoden/argc/README.md

 Argc will automatically find and run `Argcfile.sh` unless `--argc-*` options are used to change this behavior.

-Argcfile is to argc what Makefile is to make.

-what is the benefit?
+What is the benefit?

 - Can enjoy a handy shell completion.
-- Can be invoked in arbitrarily subdirectory, no need to locate script file each time.
+- Can be invoked in arbitrarily sub-directory, no need to locate script file each time.
 - As a centralized entrypoint/document for executing the project's bash scripts.
-- Serves as a script for a task runner.
+- Serves as [task runner](./docs/task-runner.md).
+Argcfile is to argc what Makefile is to make.

 You can use `argc --argc-create` to quickly create a boilerplate argcscript.